Alcudia, Majorca, Balearic Islands

 For somewhere in between, try Las Conchas on La Graciosa.
 Used by both tourists and locals, this beach is very chilled, but with bars and restaurants closeby at Caleta del Sabo.

 It's easy to organise a holiday in Lanzarote that will suit your tastes, as there is such a wide range of resorts to choose from.
 We've compiled a bit of information about a few of the most popular options to help you make your mind up about where to go once you've booked flights to Lanzarote.
+Don't forget about all inclusive holidays to Lanzarote, they're one of a kind.

 Costa Teguise - This part of Lanzarote is one of the best developed for tourists, with the coast here featuring beautiful beaches, excellent restaurants and bars, and fantastic hotels.
 The city of Teguise itself is fascinating and was once the capital of the island, making it a great place to explore if you want a day away from the beach.
 Among its top landmarks are the Palacio de los Spinola and the Convent of Santo Domingo.
 The journey from Lanzarote's Arrecife airport to Costa Teguise takes 20 minutes.